paulbrodersen/somnotate/README.md

     installation may fail for `pyedflib`, which is used in the pipeline to load EDF files.
 On Windows, you will need to install the "Build tools for Visual Studio"; on MacOS, you will need to install the "Command Line Tools for Xcode".
-Then rerun the last command.
-If you are using `pip` inside a conda environment, you can use conda to install pyedflib from conda-forge as above.
+If you are using `pip` inside a conda environment, you can use conda to install a pre-compiled version of `pyedflib` from conda-forge as outlined above.
+In all cases, rerun the last command to ensure that all pipeline dependencies are installed.

+    Note that `conda develop` is being deprecated and that conda is creating support for the `pyproject.toml`-based project
+    specification.
+Using `pip` is hence the more future-proof installation option, and it is recommended to use `pip` even if you are using a conda virtual environment.

 ## Quickstart Guide / Cheat Sheet